ChrisHandley/LeightonAcademy/_episodes/02-styling.md

 The ```<footer>``` tag is used to place credits and copyright information within the webpage.
 There can be mulitple footers, places after different sections within the body.

 Some tags do not need closing as they do not have children elements.
 Images are an example of this.

+A benefit of semantic tags is that they also improve the readability of the code.

 ~~~
 <!DOCTYPE html>